 The Recreation and Wellness Center is pleased to partner with the Student Government Association, Student Outreach Services and Regional Campus Administration to extend our services to students on the Regional Campuses.

-Through the Regional Recreation program, memberships are provided to currently enrolled UCF Cocoa students at the Cocoa YMCA Family Center at Brevard Community College.
+Through the Regional Recreation program, memberships are provided to currently enrolled UCF Cocoa students at the Cocoa YMCA Family Center at Eastern Florida State College.

 For UCF students currently enrolled in the Palm Bay campus, memberships to the Elite Fitness Center are provided.